-Students are expected to maintain a minimum cumulative grade point average (GPA) of 3.0.
-If a student’s cumulative GPA goes below this minimum the student will be put on probation and will have one quarter to bring their GPA up to the minimum or face dismissal from the program.
-If the student’s GPA goes below the minimum a second time, they will be dismissed from the program.
+Students are expected to maintain a minimum cumulative grade point average (GPA) of 3.00.
+If a student’s cumulative GPA goes below this minimum the student will be put on probation and will have one quarter to bring their cumulative GPA up to at least a 3.00 or face dismissal from the program.
+If the student’s cumulative GPA goes below the minimum a second time, they will be dismissed from the program.

-In addition to the minimum GPA requirement, students may be dismissed for breaches of academic integrity, breaches of the code of student responsibility, failing a retake of the oral qualifying exam, or lack of progress towards degree completion.
+Students may be dismissed for breaches of academic integrity, breaches of the code of student responsibility, or violations of satisfactory progress, including but not limited to, failing a retake of the oral qualifying exam, not maintaining at least a 3.00 cumulative GPA, or lack of progress towards degree completion.
 Students who have completed their coursework, but who are still working on their thesis (MS) must be enrolled in candidacy continuation during the three quarters of the academic school year.
 Failure to enroll in candidacy continuation will result in dismissal from the program.

 If a student leaves the program for any reason they must reapply to the program unless prior agreement for readmission has been granted by the Director of Graduate Studies in Biology (hereafter, Program Director).
 A specific timeline for readmission must be specified and agreed to by the Program Director prior to the student leaving the program.

-Two semester courses or three quarter courses from another institution or program may be accepted as transfer credit upon approval of the Program Director.
+Two semester courses or three quarter courses from another institution or program may be accepted as transfer credit upon approval of the Program Director and Associate Dean for Graduate Studies.
 Credit will only be transferred for courses that have equivalents in the DePaul curriculum as determined by the Program Director.
 Transfer credit can only be awarded for graduate level coursework which

 has not counted toward the completion of a degree at DePaul or any other

 No undergraduate courses will be counted towards the graduate degree.